 No one likes the thought of mold growing in their homes.
-In addition to the “yuck” factor, mold growth can damage property and, in some cases can lead to health problems.
+In addition to the “yuck” factor, mold growth can damage property and, in some cases, lead to health problems.
 Permanent removal of mold can be expensive, so people will sometimes look to their insurance company to cover the costs.
 The typical homeowners insurance policy only covers mold damage if the mold occurs as a result of another type of loss covered under the policy.

-Most types of mold are harmless to people and those who do experience adverse reactions recover completely once the offending substance is removed.
+Most types of mold are harmless to people, and those who do experience adverse reactions recover completely once the offending substance is removed.
 However, prolonged exposure to a form of black mold known as toxic black mold (Stachybotrys chartarum) can lead to more serious health issues.
 While some molds are more toxic than others, insurance coverage is not dependent on the type of mold.
-In fact, most companies use the broader term “fungi” to mean any type or form of fungus, including mold, mildew, and any toxins, spores, scents, or other by-products resulting from fungi.
+In fact, most companies use the broader term “fungi” to mean any type or form of fungus, including mold, mildew and any toxins, spores, scents or other by-products resulting from fungi.